 docker image rm localhost:5000/ubuntu

 Explanation: – above command will untag the ubuntu Images that we have just tagged in the above step; however, we have already pushed this image to our private registry so we can run a container using ‘localhost:5000/ubuntu’.

 5. Run a container using ‘localhost:5000/ubuntu’ as shown below: –

 Explanation: – In the above snapshot, you can see daemon is pulling the image from ubuntu instead of library/ubuntu.
 Below are the containers that are running currently.
 We can see one of them is running using the ‘localhost:5000/ubuntu’ image.

 How to Remove Docker Images?

-We can remove any Docker Images using ‘rm’ command if it is not referenced by any container however we can force remove the Images even if it referenced by any container.
+We can remove any Docker Images using the ‘rm’ command if it is not referenced by any container; however, we can force remove the Images even if it is referenced by any container.

 docker image rm <image_name>